-- Carefully push the optical drive into the bay until its screw holes align with the holes on the bay as shown. - 7.
+- 6. Carefully push the optical drive into the bay until its screw holes align with the holes on the bay as shown. - 7.
 Secure the optical drive with two screws on one side of the bay.

-- 8. Connect a power cable from the power supply unit to the power connector at the back of the optical drive.
+- Connect a power cable from the power supply unit to the power connector at the back of the optical drive.
 See page 38 for details. - 9.
-Connect one end of the IDE ribbon cable to the IDE interface at the back of the optical drive, matching the red stripe on the cable with Pin 1 on the IDE interface. - 10.
-Connect one end of the optical drive audio cable to the 4-pin connector at the back of the optical drive. - 11.
-Connect the other end of the IDE ribbon cable to the secondary IDE connector (black connector labeled SEC\IDE) on the motherboard.
+Connect one end of the IDE ribbon cable to the IDE interface at the back of the optical drive, matching the red stripe on the cable with Pin 1 on the IDE interface.

+- 10. Connect one end of the optical drive audio cable to the 4-pin connector at the back of the optical drive. - 11.
+Connect the other end of the IDE ribbon cable to the secondary IDE connector (black connector labeled SEC_IDE) on the motherboard.
 See page 76 for the location of the secondary IDE connector. - 12.
-Connect the other end of the audio cable to the black 4-pin connector labeled CD on the motherboard.
-See page 76 for the location of the CD connector. - 13.
-Re-install the front panel cover by aligning its hooks with the holes on the chassis.
+Connect the other end of the audio cable to the 4-pin CD1 connector on the motherboard.
+See page 76 for the location of the CD audio connector. - 13.
+Re-install the front panel cover by aligning its hooks with the chassi holes.

-On Deluxe models, re-connect the LED panel and the front audio button panel cables to their respective connectors before you re-install the front panel cover.
+On Deluxe models, re-connect the LED panel and the front audio button panel cables to their respective connectors before re-installing the front panel cover.

-14. Snap the front panel cover hooks to the chassis holes as indicated.
+14. Lock the front panel cover hooks to the chassis holes as indicated.